rpritr/VPKP-Vaje/eng/lab01/README.md

 ## 1️⃣ Introduction: Analysis of personal exposure in cyberspace

 Exercise objectives:
-✅ To learn the basic concepts: individual, cyberspace, cybersecurity, privacy.
+✅ To learn the basic concepts: individual, cyberspace cybersecurity, privacy.
 ✅ To recognize personal data and how it is accessible in the online environment.
 ✅ To understand how modern technologies affect the security and privacy of an individual.

 ### Security and privacy